Vitamin C and Iron: Can You Take Them Together?

 • People with low iron stores or increased iron needs

 If you are taking iron for iron deficiency or iron deficiency anemia, poor absorption can slow recovery.
-Many people take iron faithfully but do not realize that timing and food choices can make a big difference.
-Pairing iron with vitamin c may help raise iron levels more effectively, especially when the diet is high in absorption blockers.
+Many people take iron faithfully but do not realize that timing and food choices can make a difference.
+Pairing iron with vitamin c may help, especially when the diet is high in absorption blockers.

 This is also worth knowing because iron supplements commonly cause side effects such as nausea, constipation, stomach upset, and dark stools.
-If vitamin c improves absorption, some people may be able to get better results without escalating to unnecessarily high iron doses.
+Improving absorption may reduce the temptation to escalate to unnecessarily high iron doses.
 That said, you should not change a prescribed dose without checking with your clinician.

 What could go wrong?
 Usually, not much in healthy adults, but there are a few cautions: